 Environmental protections are only as strong as the mechanisms that ensure they are upheld.

-On leaving the EU, Scotland and the rest of the UK will lose the oversight and enforcement roles of the European Commission, European Court of Justice and other EU bodies.
+Leaving the EU means Scotland and the rest of the UK will lose the oversight and enforcement roles of the European Commission, European Court of Justice and other EU bodies.

-These institutions perform key functions from reviewing, monitoring and reporting on the state of the environment to investigating potential breaches of environment and ensuring enforcement and applying sanctions in cases of noncompliance.
+These institutions have performed key functions from reviewing, monitoring and reporting on the state of the environment to investigating potential breaches of environmental standards, ensuring enforcement and applying sanctions in cases of noncompliance.
 They have played an invaluable role in giving a voice to the public on environmental matters and holding governments to account.

 Set clear targets for environmental protection alongside adequate financial resources.